 - 1 cup apple sauce

-- 2 tbsp chia seeds, ground (coffee grinder works great!)
+- 2 tablespoon chia seeds, ground (coffee grinder works great!)

 - 1 cup powdered sugar